Web4Realty is another real estate website builder you can find among the many existing ones in the market.

 Next, I checked how the website looked on my smartphone, and yes, the website is responsive, although it loaded slightly slower than on the desktop.

 Let’s see if the situation is similar for the following website.

 Here, the situation with the site speed looks better, but still not as good as it could be.

 Google gave this real estate website a mid-range score (orange = needs improvement) of 84 for desktop and, unfortunately, again, a lower score but a slightly higher score than before of 38 for mobile devices.

 For this website, a bigger part of the problem from the user and not the provider might be using image formats such as PNG.

 But that’s the only one not caused by the provider.

 Next, I checked again if property listing pages that are generated by the IDX integration are Google indexed.

 I found the same issue again; the not-so-search-friendly permalinks were used in these URLs.

-If those property listing pages would look like “https://propertyhound.ca/alpine-county-properties/markleeville/3563-East-Bayshore-Road-Rd”, things would look different for Google indexing the site.
+If those property listing pages looked like “https://propertyhound.ca/alpine-county-properties/markleeville/3563-East-Bayshore-Road-Rd”, things would look different for Google indexing the site.

 But that’s just one factor.

 The website loaded faster on my smartphone, but some graphic elements weren’t aligned properly.
 But overall, it was responsive.

 What do I make of this analysis?

 However, since it’s a ranking factor for Google, I would, on the one hand, educate users on how to use images efficiently when using the website builder.

 The promise of being “search engine optimized” regarding the IDX integration falls a bit short since I couldn’t find any property listing pages indexed on Google.

 Maybe the first two websites I analyzed weren’t statistically significant, and the next 20 would have been indexed, but there might be a minor issue.

 The responsiveness on mobile devices seems to be decent and working.

-Sometimes, there might be some little issues with text elements overlapping graphic elements, but this can also be caused by the respective user.
+Sometimes, there might be some minor issues with text elements overlapping graphic elements, but the respective user can also cause this.

 Pros and Cons of Web4Realty